ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 There are many similarities, but some nuanced differences must be clarified.

-Each dependency represented in the YAML will be named exactly the same as a dependency in Rocoto XML, but can be suffixed with an arbitary descriptor for the dependency after an underscore (``_``).
+Each dependency represented in the YAML will be named exactly the same as a dependency in Rocoto XML, but can be suffixed with an arbitrary descriptor for the dependency after an underscore (``_``).
 For example, a ``<streq>`` tag could be in the YAML under ``streq_check_flag:`` or similar.
 Additional underscores are allowed.

 Tag Attributes
 ______________

-Each of the dependiences that require XML attributes (the "key=value" parts inside the XML tag) can be specified with an ``attrs`` entry.
+Each of the dependencies that require XML attributes (the "key=value" parts inside the XML tag) can be specified with an ``attrs`` entry.
 For example:

 .. code::